ENCODE-DCC/qc-utils/docs/index.rst

 Usage
 =======

 The basic pattern is to create ``QCMetric`` objects, and then add related ones to a ``QCMetricRecord``. ``QCMetric`` objects can be created from dicts.
-Supported parsers are for now for samtools flagstats and for STAR log.
+Parsers include STAR metrics and also parsers required to handle the metrics from `ENCODE4 dnase-seq-pipeline <https://github.com/ENCODE-DCC/dnase-seq-pipeline>`_.
 You can also write your own: provide a function that takes a path to a file as input and returns a dict.

 Examples
 ---------